-- The focus is mostly on annual operating costs, not on upfront costs or the total return of a conversion project.
-The upfront initial cost of conversions vary widely.
+- The focus here is on annual operating costs, not on upfront costs or the total return of a conversion project.
+The upfront initial cost of conversions also vary widely.

 - Weatherization investments often have high returns whether one is heating with oil, with gas, or with a heat pump.
 While weatherization should be part of many heat pump projects, it should not be part of the cost comparison for different sources of heat.
 Weatherization is not part of the analysis on this page.

 - For homes that already have central air conditioning installed, heat pumps may offer efficiency improvements and electric cost savings in the summer.
 For homes that do not have central air already, installation of heat pumps may offer summer comfort improvements but likely additional electric costs.
 Those considerations are properly part of the heat pump decision but the analysis will vary for different homes.
-This page focuses on heating with only passing mention of cooling considerations.
+This page focuses on heating.

 Homes heated with gas

-Even before the recent electric rate increases, the Mass Save Program Administrators reach a clear conclusion about heating cost increases with natural gas conversions to heat pumps:
+Even before the recent electric rate increases, the Mass Save Program Administrators reached a clear conclusion about heating cost increases with natural gas conversions to heat pumps:

 In almost all cases, a customer switching from natural gas to a heat pump as their primary source of space heating would realize an increase in the cost to heat their home or business, in addition to the incurred capital cost for the system’s installation.MassSave 2022-2024, full plan document at page 13.

-The following table, extracted from data submitted by National Grid to the Department of Public Utilities, shows that most of the standard permutations for natural gas to heat pump conversions are expected to cause annual cost increases on top of installation costs.
+The following table, extracted from data submitted by National Grid to the Department of Public Utilities as part of the litigation around its 2022-4 plan, shows that most of the standard permutations for natural gas to heat pump conversions were expected to cause annual cost increases on top of installation costs.